 Freedom’s Just Another Word for Nothing Left to Loot

 Every economic intervention by the United States is accompanied by political repression.
 In recent times this dirty truism has been sanitized by the sterile language of the “free market.”
-“Intervention” itself is such a clean word.
-It conjures up images of expert jewelers tinkering just slightly with some high-class Swiss watch in need of fine tuning, “adjusting” some malfunctioning mechanism, “professionalizing” the military and “democratizing” civil society to set things right.
+“Intervention” conjures up images [of] “adjusting” some malfunctioning mechanism, “professionalizing” the military and “democratizing” civil society to set things right.
 With “intervention” we hardly feel the upheavals it causes in people’s lives, the long fingers of imperialism reaching up through the ancient dust, the blood-soaked memories that leak through daily life and permeate all interaction and relationships, but rarely reach the board rooms of General Electric, Capitol Cities, or the Tisch real estate empire, the owners of the NBC, ABC and CBS networks respectively.